allthingslinux/tux/docs/CONTRIBUTING.md

 git push origin feat/add-help-command
 ```

-5. Send a PR with the modifications, referencing `main`.
+5. Send a Pull Request (PR) with the modifications, referencing the `main` branch.
 6. Your contribution will be reviewed by the maintainers.